Personalized Test Prep for SAT, ACT, GRE, GMAT & More

 Yes!
 We have seen perfect scores on the entire exam as well as on individual sections.
 We usually have several perfect or near-perfect scores each year.

-What is the difference between the six- and nine-month junior courses?
+What is the difference between the six- and nine-month courses?

 Both courses are effective for SAT/ACT exam preparation.
 The nine-month course, however, allows for a longer, more consistent time period for learning.
 The result is more opportunities to practice and demonstrate learned knowledge as well as to take more practice exams.
 In our experience, the length of time committed to the programs directly correlates to an increased exam score.